Ozan Kabak, Ben Davies - Latest Liverpool transfer news

 Davies is likely to be an upgrade on Nathaniel Phillips and Rhys Williams, Liverpool’s remaining center back options, and he is able to slot right into the team.
 Given the issues with finances, even for a club like Liverpool, this is a very good piece of business and fills their need.

-According to our partners at Sky Sports in Germany, Ozan Kabak, 20, has agreed to join Liverpool on loan (a $3.4 million price has been agreed), while Schalke have agreed to the terms with an option to buy clause for $25 million this summer also thought to have been agreed.
+Our partners at Sky Sports in Germany broke the news that Kabak had agreed to join Liverpool on loan, while Schalke have agreed to the terms with an option to buy clause for $25 million this summer also agreed.

 Our partners in Germany also state that Klopp’s good friend, David Wagner, advised Liverpool to sign the center back.
 Wagner coached Kabak at Schalke.

-Schalke have lined up Shkodran Mustafi to replace Kabak, as the Arsenal center back would sign a six-month deal as he’s out of contract at the Emirates Stadium this summer.
+Schalke have lined up Shkodran Mustafi to replace Kabak, as the Arsenal center back has signed a six-month deal as he’s out of contract at the Emirates Stadium this summer.

 Kabak has been linked with a move to Liverpool in the past and the Turkey international has plenty of promise but has seen his confidence shattered as Schalke sit bottom of the Bundesliga table as they’re in a dire financial situation.

-Note: UPDATE: Liverpool have confirmed their capture of 20-year-old Turkish international Ozan Kabak.
-The deal will be a loan initially ($2 million fee) with the Reds holding a $25-million option to make the transfer permanent.